hirosystems/docs/clarinet-test-contract.md

 ```

 You can use the `::help` command in the console for a list of valid commands, which can control the state of the
 REPL chain, and let you advance the chain tip.
-Additionally, you can enter Clarity commands into the console and observe
+Additionally, you may enter Clarity commands into the console and observe
 the result of the command.

-You can exit the console by pressing `Ctrl + C` twice.
+You may exit the console by pressing `Ctrl + C` twice.

 Changes to contracts are not loaded into the console while it is running.
 If you make any changes to your contracts you
 must exit the console and run it again.